 Lead can enter the human body mainly through breathing in or swallowing materials contaminated with lead.

 Lead used to be added to paint and petrol.
 The use of lead in things such as toys, cosmetics, ceramics and water pipes is now restricted in Australia.
 However, lead is still used in lead-acid batteries and some ceramic glazes.
 Some imported toys, jewellery, cosmetics and complementary medicines have been reported to be contaminated with lead.
+It is also possible to be exposed to lead in the workplace, for example when working with batteries or using lead-based spray paint.

 Drinking water may contain small amounts of lead due to the lead solder (metal bonds) or fittings in older pipes.